 I welcome inquiries from prospective PhD students with research projects that relate to my research expertise, particularly in the following areas: eighteenth-century social history; the history of genders and sexualities; family and alternative family structures from the early modern to the modern period; early newspapers and the evolution of the mass media; production and consumption in Britain and the British Empire; communities, landscape and place, particularly in relation to metropolitan/provincial cultures and trade.
 Please send me a 500 word outline of your PhD research proposal and copy of your CV if you would like to make an inquiry.

-Anthony Delaney, 'Cotqueans: Queer Domisticity in Eighteenth-Century England'.
+Anthony Delaney, 'Cotqueans: Queer Domesticity in Eighteenth-Century England'

 Meg Kobza, 'The Social History of the Eighteenth-Century Masquerade'

 Johanna Latchem (interdisciplinary PhD, Fine Art/History), 'The Art of Justice: Reinventing the Courtroom Object

 Richard Pears, 'WIlliam Newton and the Development of the Architectural Profession in Georgian Newcastle'

 Amy Shields (AHRC funded), 'Republicanism in a European Context: the Influence of the Dutch and Venetian Republics on Seventeenth-Century English Thought'.